Maoism: Peru

+As a result of factors including the Sino-Soviet split in the early 1960s and the later development of Shining Path, Peru became the Latin American country with the largest Maoist tendency among its communist movements.

+The Maoist-inspired group Shining Path and its leader Abimael Guzmán viewed revolution as requiring prolonged people's war.
+According to academic Carlos Iván Degregori, Shining Path's view of violence exceeded the typical Maoist confines, with Shining Path viewing violence as a value in itself instead of a means.
+In the 1980s and 1990s, it waged an insurgency against the Peruvian state that resulted in tens of thousands of deaths.

 Philippines

 The Communist Party of the Philippines is the largest communist party in the Philippines, active since December 26, 1968 (Mao's birthday).
 It was formed due to the First Great Rectification Movement and a split between the old Partido Komunista ng Pilipinas-1930, which the founders saw as revisionist.
-The CPP was formed on Maoist lines in stark contrast with the old PKP, which focued primarily on the parliamentary struggle.
+The CPP was formed on Maoist lines in stark contrast with the old PKP, which focused primarily on the parliamentary struggle.
 The CPP was founded by Jose Maria Sison and other cadres from the old party.

 The CPP also has an armed wing that it exercises absolute control over, namely the New People's Army.
 It currently wages a guerrilla war against the government of the Republic of the Philippines in the countryside and is still currently active.
 The CPP and the NPA are part of the National Democratic Front of the Philippines, a consolidation of Maoist sectoral organisations such as Kabataang Makabayan as part of the united front strategy.
 The NDFP also represents the people's democratic government in peace talks.